kyzrfranz/command-line-website/README.md

 # Personalize
 you can just fill [./src/content/gig](./src/content/gig) with some .md snippets of your own.
 They will be loaded in [src/pages/index.astro](src/pages/index.astro) and put into the model.

+The webcomponent that does it all is under [src/wc/iterm-command-line](src/wc/iterm-command-line).